top of page

 An empowering story of a female artisan working in traditional Japanese craft.

-Against all odds, Tamaki Shibata took over a 400-year-old family craft business and spent a decade to build respect and recognition for her effort.
+Against all odds, Tamaki Shibata took over a 400-year-old family craft business and spent over decade to build respect and recognition.

 Tamaki-landscape-portrait-s.jpg